rfo909/CFT/CONTRIBUTING.md

 I have not had the need, but this is a piece of functionality that a half descent shell "must" have, right?

-#### - Imports?

-Importing code from other scripts, making functions there a part of the current script?

 #### - Network support

 A big topic, which may fall into different categories: